anoma/namada/docs/src/user-guide/ledger/pos.md

-# 🔏Interacting with the Proof-of-Stake system
+# 🔏 Interacting with the Proof-of-Stake system

 The Anoma Proof of Stake system is using the XAN token as the staking token.
 It features delegation to any number of validators and customizable validator validity predicates.